zama-ai/concrete-ml/docs/built-in-models/linear.md

 model.compile(X_train)

 # Perform the inference in FHE
-# The inference in FHE can sometimes be quite long.
-# Since no vectorization is applied in the `.predict` method
-# we can easily wrap the inference in a tqdm progress bar without performance loss.
 # Note that here the encryption and decryption is done behind the scene.
-# Warning: this will take a while.
 # It is recommended to run this with a very small batch of
 # examples first (e.g. N_TEST_FHE = 3)
 N_TEST_FHE = 3